 What TV shows do you watch?

-None.
-I don't watch TV.
-And I highly recommend to anyone to ditch their TV.
+No contradiction here.
+What I write about I did not learn from TV.
+The "FOX News Effect" extends to all TV: The more we watch, the less we know.
+But there's more.
+Watching has a devastating effect on creativity.
+The ready-made TV visuals eliminate our brain's creative processes, in contrast to what happens when we read -- we create images.
+I don't intend to preach here, because none of the above was a reason for my cutting the cable.
+One day I realized, while watching something or other, that if I have time to watch, then I should read instead.
+I ditched my TV that very day.
+And I highly recommend same to everybody.
 It's not as hard as it seems, and can be compared to cutting salt from your diet -- your brain will miss it for about six weeks, and then, all of a sudden, poooh!, you won't be able to dine out, you'll be amazed how salty everything is.
 With TV the revelation is even greater.
 You will feel liberated, even mad at yourself for having been such a victim of propaganda, and, let's face it -- wasted time.

 What books do you like to read?